 Online poker and casino games are not currently permitted in Michigan, but several bills have been introduced in recent years to change that.
 Most recently, four bills introduced in the early months of 2017 look to turn Michigan into the next pro-online gambling state.
 Three of those bills amend existing law to decriminalize online gambling while the fourth proposes regulatory measures such as licensing fees and operating guidelines.

-Senate Bill 203 is the main bill to watch now for online gambling in Michigan.
+Senate Bill 203 was introduced in early 2017 in an attempt to legalize online casinos and poker.
 This bill seeks to establish the “Lawful Internet Gaming Act” and permit existing casino operators to take their casino and poker games online.
 SB 203 calls for a $200,000 licensing fee and $100,000 renewal fee for online gaming sites as well as a 10% tax on gross revenues and a variety of consumer protection regulations.

 SB 203 serves as a promising start, but it does face obstacles.
 First, the bill has little support among the state’s existing casino operators.
 Secondly, lawmakers would have to tread very carefully to satisfy the state’s gaming tribes and commercial operators at the same time.
 You can read more about this bill and its odds of success in our post here.